charliedevelopment/vagrant-craft-environment/README.md

 Typically, when running `composer require package/name`, composer checks [Packagist](https://packagist.org/) for the specified package.
 This in turn means that developing a package would require making changes to a package in a local repository, publishing the changes to Packagist, waiting for changes to become available, and then running `composer update` for each change, which costs a significant amount of time for each development change.

 Composer does provide a mechanism to allow packages to be retrieved through other means.
-For a simple package, we might place it in a temporary location, and then add, to our `composer.json` an entry pointing to check the given path for packages when asked to install or update new ones.
+For a simple package, you might place it in a temporary location, and then add, to our `composer.json` an entry pointing to check the given path for packages when asked to install or update new ones.

 ```json
 "repositories": [